naoko/data_merger/README.md

 TODO:

 - add more tests!
-- dataframe component should use strategy pattern to accept various file type
 - receive job via REST (use [EVE](http://python-eve.org/))
     - payload should include metadata and path to output so that i can remove hardcoded source/destination :(
 - connect to custom data source such such as S3